 Hurricane Ida caused extensive damage to homes and businesses throughout South Louisiana.
 If you are dealing with the insurance claim process, it’s important that you understand your rights.
 Your insurance company is obligated to adjust and pay your claim promptly within set deadlines.
 Failure to promptly adjuster and pay your claim within these deadlines can result in penalties and attorney’s fees.

 Getting back to normal following an event like Hurricane Ida can be challenging.
 Dealing with insurance companies that delay, deny, or underpay valid claims can be overwhelming.
-At the MIC Firm, we have helped clients recover the money needed to rebuild following numerous other hurricanes including Laura, Delta, Zeta, Harvey, Michael, and Irma.
+At My Insurance Case, we have helped clients recover the money needed to rebuild following numerous other hurricanes including Laura, Delta, Zeta, Harvey, Michael, and Irma.
 We are Louisiana insurance attorneys and are available to help you rebuild following Hurricane Ida.

 Residents of South Louisiana are all too aware of the dangers that hurricanes and tropical storms present.
 Hurricane Ida made landfall as a near Category 5 storm at Port Fourchon in Lafourche Parish on August 29, 2021.
 The storm sustained brought winds over 150 miles per hour and leaving over two million people without power.
 Extensive damage to the power grid in the region kept people with out electricity for weeks.

 How to Start the Hurricane Damage Claim Process

 You should not be discouraged if you feel overwhelmed by everything happening.
 Your first priority is to make sure that you and your loved ones are safe.
 Once you are settled you will need to make an insurance claim and do everything you can to document your damage and support your claim.

 Making Your Insurance Claim?